QuentinRa/blog.quentinra.dev/info/plsql/index.md

 * `NULL`: cancel insert/update/delete
 * `NEW`/`OLD`/...: the new record
-* If you omit RETURN, then its the same as `RETURN NEW`
+* If you omit RETURN, then it's the same as `RETURN NEW`

 **Vocabulary** 😎